-- Easily made soy free if needed, with a simple swap.
-(Just choose a different plant milk.)
+- These white bean and chickpea flour crackers can easily made soy free if needed, with a simple swap.
+(Just choose a different milk option.)

-These crunchy crackers are a huge success with my very picky toddler, and that is REALLY saying something.
+These crunchy protein crackers were given a huge thumbs up by my very picky toddler, and that is REALLY saying something.

 How to make protein crackers

 First combine all your dry ingredients in a large bowl and set aside.